How to Become an Electrician in Iowa

 Apprentices in these programs take classes while also working and earning a salary.

-For non-union apprenticeship programs in Iowa, the Iowa chapter of Associated Builders and Contractors offers apprenticeship training which is recognized by the United States Department of Labor Office of Apprenticeship and Veterans Administration as well as by the State of Iowa as a prerequisite for taking the state electrical exam.
-The ABC of Iowa Apprenticeship and Training Trust works with the Construction Management clubs at the University of Northern Iowa and South Dakota State University to provide apprentices with the learning opportunities and expose them to leadership skills.
+For non-union apprenticeship programs in Iowa, the Iowa Chapter of Associated Builders and Contractors (ABC Iowa) offers state- and federally recognized training.
+The program is approved by the U.S. Department of Labor Office of Apprenticeship, the Veterans Administration, and the State of Iowa as a prerequisite for the state electrical exam.

 Independent Electrical Contractors (IEC) does not currently have an Iowa chapter.